Minimax estimation of smooth densities in Wasserstein distance: Controlling the Wasserstein distance by Besov norms

 \subsection{Upper bound}

 Let $f$ and $g$ be probability densities in $L_p(\Omega)$ for $p \in [1, \infty)$ with the following wavelet expansions.

-where we assume (see Assumption~\ref{assume:regularity} in Appendix~\ref{app:wave}) that constant functions lie in the span of $\Phi$.
-For the upper bound, we do not need to assume any additional regularity---in particular, Proposition~\ref{prop:wavelet_ub} holds for the Haar wavelet basis~\citep[see][]{Tri10}.
-By definition, the expansions in~\eqref{eq:fg-expansion} hold in $L_2$, but in fact convergence also holds in $L_p$ assuming that $f, g \in L_p(\Omega)$~\citep[Remark 8.4]{HarKerPic98}.
+where we assume (\cref{assume:regularity}) that constant functions lie in the span of $\Phi$.
+For the upper bound, we do not need to assume any additional regularity---in particular, \cref{prop:wavelet_ub} holds for the Haar wavelet basis~\citep[see][]{Tri10}.
+In principle, the expansions in~\eqref{eq:fg-expansion} hold only in $L_2$, but in fact convergence also holds in $L_p$ assuming that $f, g \in L_p(\Omega)$~\citep[Remark 8.4]{HarKerPic98}.